syncopatedX/.github/profile/README.md

 Lessons learned from the Arch Linux implementation will inform development of a production-ready framework based on Rocky Linux, designed specifically for:

-- Enterprise studio environments requiring RHEL compatibility
+- Enterprise creative environments requiring RHEL compatibility
-- Integration with industry-standard pipeline tools (Maya, Houdini, Nuke, etc.)
+- Integration with industry-standard content creation tools and pipelines
 - Centralized management of heterogeneous workstation fleets
-- Compliance with studio security and audit requirements
+- Compliance with enterprise security and audit requirements

 ### Key Automation Areas